wssun/AST4PLU/README.md

 **code-summarization** - Contains code for the code summarization task using BiLSTM, Transformer, Child-Sum TreeLSTM, N-ary TreeLSTM and AST-Trans.

 **code-search** - Contains code for the code search task using BiLSTM, Transformer, Child-Sum TreeLSTM, N-ary TreeLSTM and AST-Trans.

+The supplemental material of our paper is ./TOSEM 2024_Supplemental Material.pdf.

 ## Install environment
 pip install -r requirements.txt